-On July 23, 2012, it was announced that African Barrick Gold plc, a subsidiary of Barrick Gold Corporation, would be purchasing all of Aviva's Kenyan gold and base metals assets, which includes the option and joint venture agreement with the Company.
-The purchase required the approval of Aviva's shareholders and the Kenyan Competition authority, which has now been obtained.
+On July 23, 2012, it was announced that African Barrick Gold Plc, a subsidiary of Barrick Gold Corporation, would be purchasing all of Aviva's Kenyan gold and base metals assets, which includes the option and joint venture agreement with the Company.
+The purchase required the approval of Aviva's shareholders and the Kenyan Competition authority, which was obtained.